4.2.3. Community Server

 Another password for PostgreSQL usage is directly created.

-But secretpassword is a placeholder that should be replaced by a password that you role and store somewhere else.
+The prompt Vault password requires a password that you role and store somewhere else.
 It is used to encrypt all the other passwords using Ansible Vault.

 Now start by testing connectivity: